 Both routes will study subjects such as the music industry, music history and theory.

-The Music Route will additionally include songwriting, solo and ensemble performance, ethnomusicology and music technology.
+Music Route will additionally include songwriting, solo and ensemble performance, ethnomusicology and music technology.

-The Music Technology Route will include subjects such as recording, DAW production, mixing, DJ skills and ensemble performance.
+Music Technology Route will additionally include subjects such as recording, DAW production, mixing and DJ skills.